AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ### Job Complexity

-Job complexity is the extent to which a job is multifacted and difficult to perform.
+Job complexity is the extent to which a job is multifaceted and difficult to perform.
 As a result they tend to be mentally demanding.
 Oddly, although high complexity is expected to increase JS, it is also more likely to promote stress and feelings of work overload, even if engaging.

 ### Specialization